Getting back to basics

 Learn how to hit more targets by understanding the physics of clay pigeon shooting

-This month I’d like to look at all things swing related - and how getting it right can increase the…
+Looking at all things swing related - and how getting it right can increase the number of targets you hit.

 As such, and to try and get a bit of consistency, I reckon it would be much better if we refer to the angle of the muzzles, relative to the position of the bird, as we squeeze the trigger – rather than the actual or perceived distance the barrels are ahead of the target.